Workers’ Compensation Lawyers

 Disputes over workers’ compensation benefits are often resolved through negotiation.
 The employer and insurance company have lawyers.
 Don’t be the only one at the table without an attorney.

-At Tabor Law Firm, P.A., our attorneys are only interested in what's best for our clients.
-We fight hard and litigate most of our workers' compensation cases.
+At Tabor Law Firm, P.A., we’re only interested in what’s best for our clients.
+We fight hard and litigate most of our workers’ compensation cases.
 While many of the cases we handle are ultimately resolved through settlements, we will never agree to a settlement that is not in your best interest.

 There are no upfront or out-of-pocket expenses for our services.
-Our Mississippi workers' compensation lawyers represent injured employees for a contingency fee.
+A Mississippi workers’ compensation lawyer can represent an injured employee for a contingency fee.
 That means our payment is a percentage of the final decision.
-If there is no favorable decision, you don't pay us.
+If there is no favorable decision, you don’t pay us.
 We only get paid when we win.

-Were you hurt in an on-the-job accident and need help navigating Mississippi's workers' compensation system?
-The skilled attorneys from the Tabor Law Firm, P.A., know how to get results.
+Were you hurt in an on-the-job accident and need help navigating Mississippi’s workers’ compensation system?
+A skilled attorney from the Tabor Law Firm, P.A., knows how to get results.
 Learn more about how we can help.
 Contact us for a free case consultation right now.